-In each of the eight days of this experimental period picture-drawing experiments were carried out.
+In each of the eight days of this experimental period we conducted picture drawing experiments.
 In these experiments Geller was separated from the target material either by an electrically isolated shielded room or by the isolation provided by having the targets drawn on the East Coast.
+We have continued to work with picture drawing tasks in an effort to achieve repeatability so that we could meaningfully vary the experimental conditions to determine the effect of physical parameters on the phenomena.
 As a result of Geller's success in this experimental period, we consider that he has demonstrated his paranormal perceptual ability in a convincing and unambiguous manner.

 Saturday, August 4.
 Two drawing experiments were conducted this day.
 In both of these, Geller was closeted in an opaque, acoustically and electrically shielded room.
 This room is the double-walled shielded room used for EEG research in the Life Sciences Division of SRI.
-It is locked by means of an inner and outer, each of which is secured with a refrigerator-type locking mechanism, as shown Figurel.1.
+It is locked by means of an inner and outer door, each of which is secured with a refrigerator-type locking mechanism.
+Figure 1.